 Commencement coordinator, Kyle Pybus-Jerome, handed Sharonda a graduation cap that was hidden behind a binder she was holding to her chest.

-Wilson was then asked to stand by her son.
+Wilson was asked to stand by her son.

 To the family's surprise, Davies introduced Sharonda during his remarks.
 He explained that she was missing her Ferris State University commencement ceremony to be at CMU with Stephan.
 Then he conferred her degree and told her to move the tassel on the graduation cap she was wearing.

-It's been almost two weeks since the video went viral.
-Stephan said he is humbled by the amount of people who have watched it and how they have reacted to it.
+Two weeks after the video went viral, Stephan said he was humbled by the amount of people who watched it and how they reacted to it.

 "I'm glad I went viral for a moment that was so special and beautiful," Stephan said.
 "Not everybody goes viral for those things."